 Continuous Feedback and Assessment

-Explicit Instruction in Reading
+Explicit Instruction for Reading Skills

 Explicit instruction in reading employs a systematic and structured method to teach new skills.
-It involves modeling skills, providing ample practice opportunities, and delivering feedback to students.
+It involves modelling skills, providing ample practise opportunities, and delivering feedback to students.
 This approach proves particularly effective for students who face challenges in learning to read.
 Unlike other methods, it treats phonics components as central, integrating them purposefully.
 Teachers give clear, direct explanations, guiding students to understand each step without ambiguity.
 By engaging students actively, this approach ensures comprehension and effective learning engagement.

 Role of Graphemes and Phonics

-Explicit instruction plays a key role in teaching phonics, focusing on organized, intentional techniques that enhance learning outcomes.
+Explicit instruction plays a key role in teaching phonics, focusing on organised, intentional techniques that enhance learning outcomes.
 The National Reading Panel underscores the need for explicit, teacher-driven methods for phonics instruction.
 Systematic and explicit phonics instruction outshines incidental methods, offering more consistent results.
 Studies affirm that whether scripted or flexible, explicit approaches remain effective.
 For students with disabilities, explicit instruction provides a structured path to grasp essential phonics skills, underpinning systematic, intentional teaching that caters to diverse learning needs.

 Enhancing Reading Comprehension

-Direct, explicit instruction enhances reading comprehension by offering clear guidance and ample practice.
+Direct, explicit instruction enhances reading comprehension by offering clear guidance and ample practise.
 Teachers model and explain skills, boosting performance on reading quizzes and tests.
 Through structured approaches, students engage more actively, receiving feedback that refines their skills.
-By reducing cognitive load and fostering frequent student responses, this method aids comprehension.
+By reducing cognitive load and encouraging frequent student responses, this method aids comprehension.
 Research highlights how explicit instruction clarifies language and purpose, ensuring students understand complex texts.
 This systematic approach also secures the necessary prior knowledge to tackle new reading challenges, improving retention and understanding.

 Structuring Lessons

 Incorporating explicit instruction within a lesson structure hinges on connecting new content to prior knowledge.
-Lessons should provide chances for practice and review and include various ways to demonstrate understanding.
+Lessons should provide chances for practise and review and include various ways to demonstrate understanding.
 Feedback and reflection are crucial here.

 Carefully planned and sequenced lessons guide students from simple to complex skills and high-frequency to low-frequency tasks.
 Immediate and corrective feedback is essential during lessons.
 Teachers might need to reteach or clarify instructions.
 Chunking, or dividing lessons into smaller parts, helps manage cognitive load.
-Through direct explanations and modeling, teachers maintain clarity of skill and concept teaching.
+Through direct explanations and modelling, teachers maintain clarity of skill and concept teaching.

 Integrating the "I Do-We Do-You Do" Model

-The Benefits of Explicit Instruction
+Benefits of Explicit Instruction

 Explicit instruction offers a structured and evidence-informed approach to teaching that supports clarity, mastery, and engagement.
-By breaking learning into clear steps, it helps students build understanding with confidence—particularly those who benefit from scaffolded support.
+By breaking learning into clear steps, it helps students build understanding with confidence, particularly those who benefit from scaffolded support.
 Here are five of the most widely recognised benefits:

 1. Clear, Step-by-Step Learning